-alone, but the result isn't faith alone.
+4. He did it so we would do good works.
+That's the end of verse 10, "for good works, which God prepared beforehand, that we should walk in them."
+Yes, God saves us by faith alone, but the result isn't faith alone.
 It's faith that shows up in good works.
-That's the result of God's salvation.
+This is the result of God's salvation.
 When He saves a sinner, that sinner begins to live the kind of life God always intended him to live, a Christlike life filled with Christlike deeds.